hightechu/hightechu-summer2020/day1/README.md

 ### Important Activity Details

 * Welcome Ceremony
-** Territory Acknowledgement by Andrew
+* Territory Acknowledgement by Andrew
 - Welcome Address Andrew
-- About HighTechU & inauguration by Dr. Ulrike Stege
+- About HighTechU by Dr. Ulrike Stege
+- Inauguration of the academy by Dr. Ulrike Stege - turns on a circuit that reads "Welcome to ECE Academy 2020" - to be prepared by Sargun
 - About the Academy by Ilamparithi

 * Icebreakers/Team Building by Andrew

 * Importance of Communication by Mateo

+* Workshop Rotation 1
+* Introducing TinkerCAD Circuits by Aniruddh - focus on circuit diagram, breadboard, series & parallel connections, measurements, breadboard, LED circuits - 15 minutes

+* Workshop Rotation 2
+* Introducing sensors by Venish - why sensors, datasheets, various sensors & applications, one example - 15 minutes

+*

 ## Homework